AS EASY AS

 Other mould colors: it seldom happens, but if you observe green, blue or black moulds, or a foul smell, it’s the sign that something went wrong.
 You can try to correct it by draining well and adding extra Starter.
 Otherwise, throw away, wash thoroughly the bucket and start over again.

-Once the bucket is full, finish with a layer of Starter and let sit the bucket for a minimum of two weeks at about 20°C, ideally without opening the lid.
+Once the bucket is full, finish with a layer of Starter and let sit the bucket for a minimum of two weeks at about 20°C. (Ideally without opening the lid, even if you are curious)

 In the meantime, you can start filling the second bucket.